Facility Center DetailsAmenities available at this treatment center.

 TREATMENT & ASSESSMENT

-Clients participate in individual and group therapy, including special-needs and gender-specific groups, plus lectures and discussions.
-They also attend Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meetings daily, both on campus and off-site.
+The first is medically monitored detox, as necessary, where clients are monitored 24/7 by nurses.
+Afterwards, they transition into the residential treatment phase, where clients engage in individual and group therapy, including special-needs and gender-specific groups, plus lectures and discussions.
+They also attend AA or NA meetings daily, both on campus and off-site.

 ACCOMMODATIONS & AMENITIES

 Located in the mountains of northeastern Pennsylvania, Clearbrook Manor offers a calm, comfortable environment, complete with panoramic views.
 The 68-bed detox and rehabilitation facility opened in 2010 and spans 26,000 square feet.
 The campus includes a new state-of-the-art dining hall and outdoor dining space, chef’s kitchen, office buildings, and meeting and clinical treatment rooms.

 Photos on the website indicated shared bedrooms, indoor gathering area with a fireplace and flat-screen TV, and plenty of landscaped outdoor space.
 While at the facility, clients participate in recreational and social activities, such as a pizza party on Saturday evening.